‘but how do I care for it – I don’t want to ruin such beautiful yarn’

 Ok, So What Do I Do With It?

 In order to prepare your skein of yarn for use it has to be hand wound into a ball or caked using a ball-winder or nostepinne.
 Although there are tools dedicated to this possibly daunting task it is possible to perform alone using the back of a couple of chairs or with the help of a willing participant (back in the day I used to use my sister – somewhat begrudgingly).

 If you do decide to make that particular leap my advice would be to look into purchasing a swift first and ball winder second.
 The swift comes in a couple of styles, most notable ‘umbrella’ and ‘amish’.
-Having owned and used both I would personally recommend an umbrella swift as it is the easiest to adjust and works better in conjunction with a ball winder should you wish to add one at a later date.
+Having owned and used both I would personally recommend an umbrella swift (pictured is the umbrella swift by KnitPro) as it is the easiest to adjust and works better in conjunction with a ball winder should you wish to add one at a later date.
 The beauty of the swift is that it allows you to wind up a ball by yourself and for the most part prevents the worst cases of yarn barf – although in the interests of full transparency it is not infallible.

 The ball or cake-winder also helps to speed up the process but is only really necessary if you are going to be winding up a fair number of skeins on a regular basis.
 I am, however, completely enamoured by mine and it quite possibly the best practical purchase I have ever made for the shop.

 Bear in mind that any yarns purchased at Sealy MacWheely can be balled using the in-shop swift and winder, if I forget to ask please don’t be shy and remind me – it is free to use and can save a lot of time and heartache in the long run!

 Why is Dye Rubbing off onto my Hands?